Qatar Wins 2024 Global Innovation Award At Cloud City Forum In Moscow

 Date

-Doha, Qatar: The State of Qatar has won the 2024 Global Innovation Award from the World Organization for Development in the "Good health and Well-being" category at the Cloud City Forum dedicated to the future of major cities within the BRICS group, held on September 18-19 in Moscow.
+(MENAFN- Gulf Times) The State of Qatar has won the 2024 Global Innovation Award from the World Organisation for Development in the "Good health and Well-being" category at the Cloud City Forum dedicated to the future of major cities within the BRICS group, held on September 18-19 in Moscow.

 Director General of Doha Municipality, Mansour Ajran Al Buainain, received the award and was honored for his outstanding contributions to achieving sustainable development goals.